Search test library by skills or roles

 • Topic Modeling

-Adaface Natural Language Processing (NLP) Assessment Test is the most accurate way to shortlist NLP Engineers
+About the Natural Language Processing (NLP) Assessment Test

 The Natural Language Processing (NLP) Test helps recruiters and hiring managers identify qualified candidates from a pool of resumes, and helps in taking objective hiring decisions.
 It reduces the administrative overhead of interviewing too many candidates and saves time by filtering out unqualified candidates at the first step of the hiring process.